robocorp/bengaluru-action-server-demo/README.md

 This repository contains implementation of a Robocorp Action Server with one action that can search a given number of books on a given topic.

 The basic architecture is shown in the following image.
 All communications happen over standard HTTPS.
+The Robocorp expose service is a free-to-use reverse proxy service that allows exposing actions securely on the Internet to be consumed by AI applications.

 ![Action Server Demo architecture](https://github.com/robocorp/bengaluru-action-server-demo/assets/630576/7a40ddc5-ae98-4b31-b763-2a9f0d6a024e)